 We know you’re jealous of how cool we are… We have a money date every single week.
 (Okay, sometimes we skip it….#reallife)

 But, my husband and I try to sit down together, categorize spending, check our budget, and pay the credit card bill on a weekly basis.
+If we’re consistent, it takes about 30 minutes.
 This is also a good time to bring up anything we forgot about if we need to add it to the budget.

 If we skip a money date 1 week (or 2… or 3…), we end up kicking ourselves!
 Because it takes a lot longer (more transactions to categorize) and it’s easier to forget about money you spent and go over budget.
 Oops!